bedrocklinux/bedrocklinux-website/markdown/index.md

 [two](https://www.youtube.com/watch?v=YOXGE_oV4XU) and read the [introduction](introduction.html) and [FAQ](faq.html) for more.

+## {id="poki-progress-2018-05"} May 2018 Poki Progress Update
+<small>2018-05-05</small>

+Given the relatively long release cycle, it seems prudent to provide an occasional progress update.
+Poki's development progress, updated 2018-05-05, can be found [here](1.0beta3/progress.html).
+While a substantial amount of work has been done, much is left to do before the release is ready.

 ## {id="status-2017"} Project status as of the end of 2017
 <small>2017-12-10</small>